 Page in Web Spotlight

-A page in Web Spotlight defines a page within your website.
+The Page content type in Web Spotlight defines a page within your website.
 Pages represent the locations in your page tree.
 They are connected to items with specific content such as articles or blog posts.

-Page defines the following elements:
+The Page type defines the following elements:

-- Title – Specifies the name of the page.
+- Title – specifies the name of the page.

-- URL – Specifies the URL slug of the page.
+- URL – specifies the URL slug of the page.
 By default, auto-generated from Title.

-- Show in navigation – Determines whether the page should be visible in the page tree.
+- Show in navigation – determines whether the page should be visible in the page tree.

-- Subpages – Specifies the subpages of the current page, for example, several pages within a section of your website.
+- Subpages – specifies the subpages of the current page, for example, several pages within a section of your website.
 By default, this element is limited to Page items.

-- Content – Specifies a content item to use for this page.
+- Content – specifies a content item to use for this page.

 - Continue to our Hello Web Spotlight tutorial to learn the basics of displaying your content with Web Spotlight.